sanskaarz/LearnJS/README.md

 # [String Methods](https://www.w3schools.com/jsref/jsref_obj_string.asp)

-1. name.at(index) OR name[index]                  // Return index charctor from string
+1. strName.at(index) OR strName[index]                  // Return index charctor from string
-6. name.charAt(index)                             // returns the character at a given index
+6. strName.charAt(index)                             // returns the character at a given index
-6. name.charCodeAt(index)                         // returns the unicode of character at a given index
+6. strName.charCodeAt(index)                         // returns the unicode of character at a given index
-6. name.fromCharCode(CharCodeOfString);           // returns the string from unicode of character
+6. strName.fromCharCode(CharCodeOfString);           // returns the string from unicode of character

-15. name.endsWith("")            //  check weather the string ends with specific value
+15. strName.endsWith("")            //  check weather the string ends with specific value
-13. name.includes("")            //  check weather the string contain any specific value
+13. strName.includes("")            //  check weather the string contain any specific value
-1. name.indexOf()                //  returns the index of first occurrence the given string
+1. strName.indexOf()                //  returns the index of first occurrence the given string
 * Example
-  * name.indexOf("s")
+  * strName.indexOf("s")
-  - name.indexOf("s" , 6)        // Start searching string from 6th index
+  - strName.indexOf("s" , 6)        // Start searching string from 6th index
-1. name.lastIndexOf()            // returns the index of last occurrence the given string
+1. strName.lastIndexOf()            // returns the index of last occurrence the given string

-1. name.length()                  // To get the length of the string
+1. strName.length()                  // To get the length of the string
-1. name.localeCompare(text2);       // Compare two strings - Returns -1 , 0 , 1
+1. strName.localeCompare(text2);       // Compare two strings - Returns -1 , 0 , 1
-1. name.match(/string/)           // If given string found then it returns the string
+1. strName.match(/string/)           // If given string found then it returns the string

 * Example
 ```
-  let name = "The rain in SPAIN stays mainly in the plain";
+  let strName = "The rain in SPAIN stays mainly in the plain";
-  - console.log(name.match(/ain/))
+  - console.log(strName.match(/ain/))
     - Gives = ["ain"]
-  - console.log(name.match(/ain/g))           //Search globally + Case sensitive
+  - console.log(strName.match(/ain/g))           //Search globally + Case sensitive
     - Gives = ["ain", "ain", "ain"]
-  - console.log(name.match(/ain/gi))          //Search globally + Case in-sensitive
+  - console.log(strName.match(/ain/gi))          //Search globally + Case in-sensitive
     - Gives = ["ain", "AIN", "ain", "ain"]

 ```
-1. name.padEnd(l, x)
+1. strName.padEnd(l, x)
   - l = length of desired string
   - x = string to be added to incerease length

-1. name.padStart(l, x)
+1. strName.padStart(l, x)

-2. name.toUpperCase()
+2. strName.toUpperCase()
-3. name.toLowerCase()
+3. strName.toLowerCase()
-4. name.slice()                     // Extracts a part of a string and returns the extracted part - accepts negative indices slice counts the blanks/spaces but not print them Examples:-
+4. strName.slice()                     // Extracts a part of a string and returns the extracted part - accepts negative indices slice counts the blanks/spaces but not print them Examples:-
-  1. name.slice(7, 13);
+  1. strName.slice("Starting index , "End.index");
-  2. name.slice(7, 13);
+  2. strName.slice(7, 13);
-  3. name.slice(7);               // extract the whole string from 7 to end
+  3. strName.slice(7);               // extract the whole string from 7 to end
-  4. name.slice(-7);              // extract the whole string from 7(from end) to starting
+  4. strName.slice(-7);              // extract the whole string from 7(from end) to starting
-  5. name.slice(-7 , -13);        // extract the whole string from 7(from end) to 13(from end)
+  5. strName.slice(-7 , -13);        // ext \ract the whole string from 7(from end) to 13(from end)

-5. name.substr("Starting index , string.length)   // Extracts a part of a string and returns the extracted part
+5. strName.substr("Starting index , string.length)   // Extracts a part of a string and returns the extracted part
-6. name.substring(Starting index","End Index")    // Extracts a part of a string and returns the extracted part - not accepts negative indices
+6. strName.substring(Starting index","End Index")    // Extracts a part of a string and returns the extracted part - not accepts negative indices
-7. name.replace("old string", "new string")
+7. strName.replace("old string", "new string")
-8. name.replaceAll("old string", "new string")
+8. strName.replaceAll("old string", "new string")
-9. name.concat();
+9. strName.concat();
   Examples:-
-  let name = "sans";
+  let strName = "sans";
-  let name2 = "kar";
+  let strName2 = "kar";
-  1. console.log(name.concat(name2));
+  1. console.log(strName.concat(strName2));
-  2. console.log(name.concat("kar"));
+  2. console.log(strName.concat("kar"));
-  3. console.log(name.concat(name2 , "is hot"));
+  3. console.log(strName.concat(strName2 , "is hot"));
                   **OR**
-  3. console.log(name + name2 + " is a cool guy");
+  3. console.log(strName + strName2 + " is a cool guy");
-10. name.trim()                  //  removes whitespace from both sides of a string
+10. strName.trim()                  //  removes whitespace from both sides of a string
-11. name.trimStart()             //  removes whitespace from Start of a string
+11. strName.trimStart()             //  removes whitespace from Start of a string
-12. name.trimEnd()               //  removes whitespace from End of a string
+12. strName.trimEnd()               //  removes whitespace from End of a string
-14. name.startsWith("")          //  check weather the string starts with specific value
+14. strName.startsWith("")          //  check weather the string starts with specific value
-16. name.split("separator");     //  String converted into Array, the separator is omitted
+16. strName.split("separator");     //  String converted into Array, the separator is omitted

     Example:-
     let text = "a,b,c,d,e,f";